Approximate Quantum Compiling for Quantum Simulation: A Tensor Network based approach: Introduction

 We will show that our $AQCtensor$ algorithm can be used to significantly reduce the depth of quantum circuits used to simulate the time evolution of quantum many-body systems, even beyond the regime of classical simulability.
 The workflow to achieve this is shown in Figure \ref{schematic} and discussed briefly below. \\

-First, one uses a classical algorithm such as TEBD \cite{hauschild2018efficient, vidal2004efficient} to store a time-evolved quantum state classically as a Matrix Product State.
-The bond dimension $\chi$ typically increases exponentially with the time that is simulated, thus one eventually reaches a time $t$ at which the classical memory capabilities are saturated.
+First, one uses a classical algorithm to store a time-evolved quantum state classically as a Matrix Product State.
+For a one-dimensional system with local interactions one can use e.g. TEBD \cite{hauschild2018efficient, vidal2004efficient} to prepare the time-evolved MPS, while for models in higher dimensions or with long-range interactions one can use other methods such as the TDVP algorithm \cite{haegeman2011time, haegeman2016unifying} or the $W^{I, II}$ method \cite{zaletel2015time}.
+The bond dimension $\chi$ typically increases exponentially with the time that is simulated, thus one eventually reaches a time $t$ at which the classical capabilities are saturated.
 Second, one uses $AQCtensor$ to find a short-depth circuit that prepares this state.
 Finally, one then applies additional time steps, e.g. using Trotterization, to prepare a state that, if stored as a Matrix Product State, would have a higher bond dimension than the classical computing resources could store.
-We will show that this procedure leads to a quantum circuit with a depth which is significantly lower than if one only used a Trotterization scheme without applying Approximate Quantum Compiling.\\
+We will show that this procedure leads to a quantum circuit with a depth which is significantly lower than if one only used a Trotterization scheme without applying $AQCTensor$, or if one used one of the previously introduced MPS to quantum circuit mappings.\\

-We note that a number of schemes to optimize parametric circuits on a quantum device to find circuits that simulate time evolution with depths lower than Trotterized circuits have been proposed \cite{gibbs2021long, cirstoiu2020variational, zoufal2021error, bharti2021quantum}.
-While these approaches offer a number of insights, particularly regarding error bounds \cite{zoufal2021error}, each of them suffers from a number of issues such as convergence, runtime and limited device connectivity.
+We note that a number of schemes to optimize parametric circuits on a quantum device to find circuits that simulate time evolution with depths lower than Trotterized circuits have been proposed \cite{gibbs2022long, cirstoiu2020variational, zoufal2023error, bharti2021quantum}.
+While these approaches offer a number of insights, particularly regarding error bounds \cite{zoufal2023error}, each of them suffers from a number of issues such as convergence, runtime and limited device connectivity.
 As a result, it has been argued that such quantum-variational approaches are not practical for use on near term quantum hardware \cite{miessen2021quantum}.
 Our approach, however, performs the optimization procedure \textit{classically} and hence avoids these issues, allowing us to run the algorithm on 100 qubits - see main text.\\